Octavius-Dante/Tetra-Proxima/CAPM-DAY-8/Readme.md

 <details>
 <summary> 10.
-Depolying the app with xsuaa to cloud and defining roles </summary>
+Deploying the app with xsuaa to cloud and defining roles </summary>
 </br>
 </br>

 - Right click the mta.yaml file and select "Build MTA project"
-- mta_archives section of the app contains *.mtar file - right clikc and select "Deploy MTA archive"
+- mta_archives section of the app contains *.mtar file - right click and select "Deploy MTA archive"
 </br>
 </br>

-post deployment if any errors encountered use th following comamdnto check the logs specifically
+post deployment if any errors encountered use the following command to check the logs specifically
 </br> command to check the logs of failed deployment
 </br>